The Girl-Fish

 About an hour later the blowing of a horn told her that dinner was ready.

 "Didn't I say that fish would be delicious?" she cried.
-Plunging her spoon into the dish the girl helped herself to a large piece.
+Plunging her spoon into the dish, the girl helped herself to a large piece.
 But the instant it touched her mouth a cold shiver ran through her.
 Her head seemed to flatten and her eyes to look oddly round the corners.
 Her legs and arms were stuck to her sides, and she gasped wildly for breath.
 With a mighty bound she sprang through the window and fell into the river, where she soon felt better and was able to swim down the river to the sea, which was close by.

 No sooner had she arrived under the sea than the sight of her sad face attracted the notice of some of the other fishes.
 They pressed around her, begging her to tell them her story.

-The new fish felt a little afraid of taking such a journey, but as she was still more afraid of being left alone, she waved her tail in token of consent.
-Off they all set, hundreds of them swimming together.
-At first our little fish felt as if she were blind in the dark waters, but by-and-by she began to make out one object after another in the green dimness.
-By the time she had swum for a few hours, all became clear.
+At first the Girl-Fish felt as if she were blind in the dark waters, but by-and-by she began to make out one object after another in the green dimness.
+By the time she had swum for a few hours, the waters were all but clear.

-"Here we are at last!" cried a big fish, going down into a deep valley.
-For the sea has its mountains and valleys just as much as the land.
-"That is the palace of the Queen of the Fishes, and I think you must confess that the Emperor himself has nothing so fine."
+"Here we are at last!" cried a big fish, dipping down into a deep valley.
+For you must know that the sea has its own mountains and valleys, much like the land.
+"There!
+That is the palace of the Queen of the Fishes, and I think you must admit that the Emperor himself on land has nothing so fine as this!"

 The Girl Fish